Julian Malonso: Education and basketball career

-Malonso studied at Letran College for his high school studies where he played for the school's basketball team.
-For his college he initially entered the University of the Philippines where he took up dentistry but moved to the University of Santo Tomas (UST) after he was approached by Father Agapio, who is the Spanish athletic director of UST.
-Agapio urged him to try out for UST's varsity basketball team.
-He pursued a course on education at UST.
+Malonso studied at Letran College for his high school where he played for the school's basketball team.
+For his college he initially enrolled for Dentistry at the University of the Philippines but moved to the University of Santo Tomas (UST) after he was approached by Father Agapio, then the Spanish athletic director of UST.
+Agapio urged him to try out for UST varsity basketball team.
+With a bevy of cousins who taught in various schools, Malonso himself pursued a course on Education at UST.